Pedro-Jurado/close-blank-tabs-extension/README.md

 ## Installation

+### From the Chrome Web Store

+1. Open your browser and go to the [Chrome Web Store](https://chromewebstore.google.com/detail/close-blank-tabs/kngkfffcdblplcdifdcbljhkaiccdmpe).
+2. Click "Add to Chrome" (or "Add to Edge" if you're using Microsoft Edge).
+3. Confirm the installation in the dialog that appears.

+### Manual Installation

 1. Clone this repository or download the ZIP file.
 2. Open your browser and go to the extensions page.
    - In Chrome, navigate to `chrome://extensions/`.